irinamoise/RealEstateDB/README.md

 # Real Estate Agency Database Project

 This project involves the design and implementation of a relational database for a real estate agency in Bucharest.
-The database will manage information about addresses, property owners, properties, apartments, houses, property details, clients, agents, tenants, buyers, rental agreements, sale-purchase contracts, and property viewings.
+The database will manage information about apartments, houses, property owners, clients, agents, tenants, buyers, rental agreements, sale-purchase contracts, and property viewings.

 ---